UKCloud/documentation/articles/vmware/vmw-how-portal-view-vms.md

 ## Overview

 The My VMs page in the UKCloud Portal enables you to see, at a glance, the services currently operational within your environment.
-My VMs doesn't just cover virtual machines (VMs); it also covers deployed vApps, edge gateway settings and bandwidth monitoring.
+My VMs doesn't just cover virtual machines (VMs); it also covers deployed vApps, edge gateways and bandwidth monitoring.

 If your system administrator has enabled billing for your account, you can also look at near real-time costs; both current month-to-date and an estimated monthly cost.
 You can see costs on a per-VM and per-vApp basis.